neam/dokku-host-provisioning/README.md

 ## Usage

+### Deploying a Dokku Host as a Digital Ocean droplet

-To use the vagrant configurations, you need the vagrant digital ocean plugin:
+You need to have the vagrant digital ocean plugin installed:

     vagrant plugin install vagrant-digitalocean